‘Dragon Ball Super’ Episode 116 Spoilers: Son Goku Fires Kamehameha At Point-Blank Range, Eliminates Kefla!

 In Dragon Ball Super Episode 116, Son Goku will succeed to turn the table using Ultra Instinct.
 He managed to dodge every attack of Kefla which triggered her to launch an even fiercer assault.
 Son Goku will find an opening and fire a Kamehameha at point-blank range.
 Unlike in his first attempt, Son Goku will successfully eliminate Kefla in the Tournament of Power.

 The potential elimination of Kefla will spell doom for the Universe 6 since the female Saiyans are their last hope in the tournament.
-However, according to Comicbook.com, there is a possibility that only one of Caulifla and Kale will be eliminated in the tournament.
+However, according to Comicbook, there is a possibility that only one of Caulifla and Kale will be eliminated in the tournament.

 “The real question in this is not necessarily will Kefla lose to Goku (that seems pretty obvious based on the 117 – 118 episode titles and synopses), but rather will both Kale and Caulifla be eliminated during the fight?
 Being a fused fighter, Kefla’s defeat could indeed include a fusion split that leaves both Kale and Caulifla battling as individuals again – and one of them could conceivably stay in the Tournament, even if the other is eliminated!”